 If you’re missing any of these items, and can’t find them from a friend or thrift store, check out the next slides to buy it online.
 And if you’re an overachiever, you can add an umbrella with a bird’s head handle and a carpet bag too!

-I found a vintage white blouse similar to this one from Etsy (available for $14 here) at a thrift store.
+I found a vintage white blouse similar to at a thrift store.
 It only cost a few dollars, and I actually had worn it several times before being Mary Poppins.
-To make it more authentically Mary Poppins' style, I pinned on a red ribbon that I had tied in a bow.
+To make it more authentically Mary Poppins’ style, I pinned on a red ribbon that I had tied in a bow.

 Victorian and prairie style clothing were pretty popular in the ’70s, so they’re usually not difficult to find at thrift stores, at least where I live in Ohio.
 I found a pretty gray velvet blazer before deciding to be Mary Poppins for Halloween, but it was perfect for my costume!
 If you don’t have a blazer that you think would work, and you can’t find one at the thrift store, here’s a blazer that would work for the costume and also be a great piece to add to your personal wardrobe.

-Honestly, don't be too picky about your shoes.
-You'll want to be comfortable if you're trick-or-treating, or bar hopping, or whatever it is you'll be doing to celebrate Halloween.
-And if you're wearing a maxi skirt, your shoes won't be too noticeable anyway.
+Honestly, don’t be too picky about your shoes.
+You’ll want to be comfortable if you’re trick-or-treating, or bar hopping, or whatever it is you’ll be doing to celebrate Halloween.
+And if you’re wearing a maxi skirt, your shoes won’t be too noticeable anyway.
 I happened to have a pair of mid-height pumps that looked a bit Victorian, so I lucked out.
-But if you don't have anything that you think would work, and would like to add a nice pair of pumps to your wardrobe, I love these pumps from ModCloth available for $64.99
+But anything will work.

 After assembling your outfit, you’ll want to pull your hair up in a bun that sits right below the brim of your hat.
 I had thick bangs at this time, but I parted them in the middle and used a lot of hairspray and a few bobby pins to keep them in line.